 About the Workers

-Like other divisions of agriculture, slaughterhouse and “meat”-processing workers are predominantly people of color living in low-income communities.
+Like other divisions of agriculture, slaughterhouse and “meat”-processing workers are predominantly black and brown people living in low-income communities.
 Historically, a significant percentage of the workforce has been African American.
 In recent decades, an influx of Latin American workers has been seen across the country, partially due to active recruiting by the corporations.
 Today, approximately 38% of slaughterhouse and “meat”-processing workers were born outside

 of the U.S.